-Washington, DC The committee considering President Jefferson‘s confidential request of 18 January, recommends splitting it into two bills, one to establish trading houses and the other to appropriate $2500 to fund the expedition.
+In Washington City, the committee considering President Jefferson‘s confidential request of 18 January, recommends two bills, one to establish trading houses and the other to appropriate $2500 funding what would become known as the Lewis and Clark Expedition.

 Mr. NICHOLAS, from the committee to whom was referred, on the 20th instant, the Message of the President of the United States of the 18th, reported, in part that an act, entitled “An act for establishing trading-houses with the Indian tribes,” ought to be revived and continued in force; and the report was agreed to; and